mbovel/itp-project/report.md

 ### Scala candidates

-We explored three different implementations of equivalence closure in Scala before implementing them in Coq.
+We explored four different implementations of equivalence closure in Scala before implementing them in Coq.
 We present them here for reference:

 1. Map from each element to its parent, corresponding to union-find data structure without rank or path compression: